-The containment building should be designed to ensure or contribute to achievement of the following safety functions:
+The containment building should be designed to ensure or contribute to the achievement of the following safety functions:

 - Protection.
-Protection of the power plant against external natural and human induced events
+Protection of the power plant against external natural and human-induced events

-Pressure-suppression systems are critical to safety and greatly affect the size of containment.
+Pressure-suppression systems are critical to safety and greatly affect the size of Containment.
 Suppression refers to condensing the steam after a major break has released it from the cooling system.
 There are many designs of suppression systems around the world.